 Supporting African regulators to create an enabling environment for financial inclusion

-Some of the biggest bottlenecks to DFS expansion in Africa are due to stringent and unsupportive regulatory frameworks.
-Their presence often hinders the growth and uptake of DFS.
-While strict regulatory processes set out to ensure privacy for consumers and DFS account security, regulation that allows for experimentation in innovative applications and other technologies can foster enabling environments where diverse DFS products and services can thrive.
+Some of the biggest bottlenecks to the expansion of digital financial services in Africa are due to stringent and unsupportive regulatory frameworks which often hinder the growth and uptake of digital financial services.
+While strict regulatory processes set out to ensure privacy for consumers and account security, regulation that allows for experimentation in innovative applications and other technologies can foster enabling environments where diverse digital financial solutions can thrive.

 Changes in regulation have the potential to unlock DFS growth by removing a number of barriers to financial inclusion.
 We work with stakeholders to advocate for changes in policies and regulation that promote and strengthen partnerships among DFS actors.